Miguel Rojas Preview, Player Props: Dodgers vs. Braves

 Miguel Rojas At The Plate

-- In 19 games this season (19.0%), Rojas has picked up an RBI, and in three of those games (3.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 18.8% of his games this year, Rojas has picked up at least one RBI.
+In three of those games (3.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.